Bill Neill

-William M. Neill (born March 15, 1959) is an American former professional football nose tackle in the National Football League (NFL) who played for the New York Giants and the Green Bay Packers.
-Neill played college ball at the University of Pittsburgh before being selected by the New York Giants in the fifth round of the 1981 NFL draft.
+William M. Neill (born March 15, 1959) is an American former professional football player who was a nose tackle in the National Football League (NFL) for the New York Giants and the Green Bay Packers.
+Neill played college football for the Pittsburgh Panthers before being selected by the Giants in the fifth round of the 1981 NFL draft.
 He played four seasons in the NFL and retired in 1984.